17 Take Better Class Notes

 2. Recite the answer out loud as best as you are able, or write it down on a piece of paper.

-3. Compare your answer with what you have in your notes.
+3. Compare your answer with the answer you have in your notes.
 If you’re correct, move on to the next question.
 If you have difficulty with a question, review the related material in your notes again.
-You may wish to use a sticky note or highlighter to mark questions you need to review again.
+You may wish to use highlighter to mark questions you need to review again.

-As you take good notes, you’ll strengthen your learning skills as you become more proficient at identifying key information from class lectures and texts.
-By including study questions in your notes as you take them, you’ll turn your notes into a powerful tool for later review and exam preparation.
+As you continue to take good notes, you’ll strengthen your learning skills, and become better at identifying key information from class lectures and texts.
+By including study questions in your notes as you take them, the notes become a powerful tool for later review and test preparation.

 Try it!